lostintime101/seahorse_solana_programs/README.md

 # solana_programs
-A repo to store random solana programs
+A repo to store solana programs built with Seahorse